peteroupc/peteroupc.github.io/graphics.md

 3-D graphics:

 - The ability to display more than 20,000 triangles at a time (per frame) is not within the spirit of this challenge, even for higher screen resolutions.
 Most 3-D video games before 2000 displayed well fewer than that, but there may be exceptions, such as arcade games for the Sega Model 3.
 - This specification allows for prerendered graphics (as in _Space Quest 5_, _Myst_, or the original _Final Fantasy VII_ on PlayStation), to simulate showing more triangles or vertices at a time than otherwise allowed.
 - This specification allows for drawing a 3-D graphic as a [**_voxel mesh_**](https://blog.danielschroeder.me/blog/voxel-renderer-objects-and-animation) (formed from very small brick-shaped elements called _voxels_), as long as the triangle limits are respected.
 Unless done entirely in software, ways to render voxel meshes without relying on triangles (such as by layers of sprites) are outside the spirit of this specification.
+- In 3-D video games for PCs "[i]n 1995/1996, it was not uncommon to have 30-50% of the game screen filled with polygons without textures" (according to an [**https://retro.swarm.cz/s3-virge-325-vx-dx-gx-gx2-series-of-early-3d-accelerators-deep-dive/**](article) that compared _Havoc_ [1995] with _Mortal Kombat 4_ [1997]).

-- The following 3-D graphics capabilities, typical of the late 1990s, are within the spirit of this specification: Z buffering (depth buffering), bilinear filtering, flat shading, Gouraud shading, perspective correction,[^2] per-vertex specular highlighting, per-vertex depth-based fog, Bresenham's line drawing algorithm, multitexture blending, edge antialiasing (smoothing), stencil buffers, source alpha blending, and destination alpha blending.[^45] Software that is as performant as hardware meeting the requirements and recommendations of the _PC 99 System Design Guide_ sections 14.27 to 14.34, except for the screen resolution, frame rate, and buffering requirements, is recommended.
-MIP mapping, bump mapping and environment mapping are borderline "classic-graphics" capabilities.
+- The following 3-D graphics capabilities, typical of the late 1990s, are within the spirit of this specification: Z buffering (depth buffering), bilinear filtering, flat shading, Gouraud shading, perspective correction,[^2] per-vertex specular highlighting, per-vertex depth-based fog, Bresenham's line drawing algorithm, multitexture blending, edge antialiasing (smoothing), MIP mapping, source alpha blending, and destination alpha blending.[^45] Software that is as performant as hardware meeting the requirements and recommendations of the _PC 99 System Design Guide_ sections 14.27 to 14.34, except for the screen resolution, frame rate, and double buffering requirements, is recommended.
+Stencil buffers, bump mapping and environment mapping are borderline "classic-graphics" capabilities.
 - Phong shading (pixel-level specular highlighting) is not within the spirit of this specification, given that it was too slow for real-time graphics as of 2000's beginning.

 Music and sound:

 - Besides the limitation on music, this specification has no further limitations on sounds.
 - Early game consoles supported sound only through one or more _programmable sound generators_, such as square and triangle wave generators, as opposed to digitized sounds[^46].
 Games that choose to constrain file size may wish to implement software versions of programmable sound generators for at least some of their sounds.
 - When digitized sounds are supported in classic games, they typically have a sample rate of 8000, 11,025, 22,050, or 44,100 Hz, are either mono or stereo, and take 8 or 16 bits per sample.[^47]

 Memory:

 - This specification does not impose a limit on graphics memory use (akin to the video memory, or VRAM, of a video card).
 One suggested example, given in kibibytes of graphics memory, is the screen width times screen height divided by 24, which is slightly less than 13.2 million bytes for 640 &times; 480 resolution.
 (A kibibyte is 1024 bytes.)
 Imposing a limit on graphics memory use does not limit the size or number of textures, 3-D models, or other graphics files a game can have.[^48]
 - Before 1995, computer memory was expensive, so that computers with more than 4096 kibibytes of system memory (and 1024 kibibytes of video memory) were rare among consumers; see "[**Typical PCs Each Year**](https://www.dosdays.co.uk/topics/typical_pc_per_year.php)".
 - Before 1999, computers with more than 32,768 kibibytes of system memory were rare among consumers.
 (In the _PC 99 System Design Guide_, "entertainment PCs" required at least 64 million bytes of system memory.)

 <a id=Building_a_Public_Domain_music_synthesis_library_and_instrument_banks></a>